webmae/jekyll-now/_posts/2022-05-07-BeyondTellerrand.md

 Oh my god, this talk!!!
 It's basically: everything you need to know and understand about conspiracy theorists... and how the pandemic has made things worse.
 Very interesting...
+I would like to write everything that blew my mind but seriously, you HAVE to watch this talk!!!

 ![Sacha on stage]({{ site.baseurl }}/images/btconf2022/sacha.JPG)